 In Early Summer the characters accept their fates with resignation, sighs, and (occasionally) tears.
 But consider another possible resolution to the plot: Noriko is no longer pestered into marrying by her employer and her family.
 She continues to work, contribute to the household, and help care for her nephews.
 The household in Kamakura remains intact and harmonious, even as Noriko and Kōichi’s parents leave to spend their final years with the great-uncle.
 Aya and Noriko continue to enjoy a close relationship with each other, while Aya takes over the restaurant owned by her mother and remains unmarried and independent.
 Kenkichi enjoys life with his books, and after his stint in Akita returns with his mother and daughter to once again be a good neighbor and friend to Noriko and her family.

-If Ozu intended for Early Summer to have a message, I think it would be this: here is a traditional multi-generational Japanese family destroyed not by modernity, or feminism, or Western culture, or any other of the usual suspects, but by a refusal to think outside the bounds of conventional heterosexual norms.
+If Ozu intended for Early Summer to have a message, I think it would be this: here is a traditional multi-generational Japanese family broken apart not by modernity, or feminism, or Western culture, or any other of the usual suspects, but by a refusal to think outside the bounds of conventional heterosexual norms.
 It’s too much, I think, to expect a film made in 1951 for a mainstream audience to propose an alternative to this; highlighting the problem is achievement enough.

 What then can I conclude regarding my original hypothesis?
 Here I can do no better than to “reverse the argument,” shamelessly steal the words with which Adam Mars-Jones ended his book about Ozu’s Late Spring, and adapt them to my own purpose: